 Now, let’s get on to the meat of this matter.

 Can A Person Consent To Being Whipped Like A Bad Little Boy?

 SURE!
-I mean, you can consent to fucking anything guys.
+I mean, you can consent to fucking anything guys, even to being paddled while you swing from a bondage swing you bought from somewhere called Cumswingwithme (yes, literally Cumswingwithme).
 I can consent to someone shoving a carrot up my ass and calling me a Pretty Pony, and I can consent to someone fucking shooting me in the head and eating my goddamn body.
 I’m capable of providing the consent for both of these activities, and so are you!
 Isn’t America fucking grand?
 But that’s not the question we’re talking about here today, you little deviants.
 What we’re talking about here today is whether or not consent is an effective and accepted defense to criminal prosecution for BDSM related activities, i.e assault charges.

 There, the answer is “Nope, not if you’re into the physical harm shit.”

 Wait, fucking what?

 Alright, first we have to understand the limitations of consent in the criminal context, and for that we’re going to look at the Model Penal Code, specifically Section 2.11, which defines the “defense” of consent to a criminal charge as follows:

 (1) In General.
 The consent of the victim to conduct charged to constitute an offense or to the result thereof is a defense if such consent negatives an element of the offense or precludes the infliction of the harm or evil sought to be prevented by the law defining the offense.